bombchus/z64-music-wiki/docs/basic/rename.md

     </div>

     1. If you are using a sampled instrument, drum, or sound effect this line, and subsequent lines for however many samples you are using, must be included otherwise omit this line and subsequent lines.
+    2. If you are using a custom audiobank you will use a hypen `-` instead of the number of the audiobank your sequence uses.

 === "Example"